 The EU AI Act (Regulation (EU) 2024/1689) takes full effect on August 2, 2026.
-Penalties reach €35 million or 7% of global turnover.
+Penalties reach €35 million or 7% of global turnover — and without documented compliance, organizations risk losing access to EU markets entirely.
 The EU AI Act Compliance Accelerator is 11 article-mapped compliance documents that deploy a complete governance framework — covering prohibited practices, deployer obligations, risk classification, and fundamental rights assessment.

 Instant download · 11 editable documents · EU AI Act article-level mappings